 Can I cancel Printify if I have an open balance?

-You can cancel the subscription, but Printify won't let you delete the account until any open invoice or unpaid order balance is settled.
-Pay the balance, then cancel or delete.
+You can cancel the subscription, but you should cancel your Printify Premium subscription, withdraw any remaining account balance, and remove your registered credit card before deletion.
+Printify won't let you delete the account until any open invoice or unpaid order balance is settled.

-Most sellers cancel Premium reactively — they see the $39 charge, get frustrated, and cancel without checking whether the discount was actually paying back.
-The right way is to compare realized Premium savings against subscription cost every month, on real order data.
+Most sellers cancel Premium reactively — they see the recurring charge, get frustrated, and cancel without checking whether the discount was actually paying back on real order data.
+The right move is to compare realized Premium savings against subscription cost every month, with numbers from your actual order history.